 The Union Public Safety Department reported the following arrests this week.

-— A 16-year-old juvenile charged Tuesday with shoplifting.
+— A 15-year-old juvenile charged Monday with narcotic violations.

 The Union Public Safety Department reported the following incidents this week.